-- Participate fully in all activities during both legs of the exchange, travel with the group to and from destination; - Take an active role in the planning and organizing of the exchange under the direction of the group organizer, and participate in the end evaluation; - Attend all information sessions; - Share the experience with other youth, schools and the community at large via meetings, articles in local newspapers or interviews; - If your child requires any special needs while on exchange, fill out the appropriate medical forms provided from the group organizer, speak with the group organizer about your child, and speak with the family who will be hosting your child.
+- Participate fully in all activities during both legs of the exchange, travel with the group to and from destination; - Take an active role in the planning and organizing of the exchange under the direction of the group organizer, and participate in the end evaluation; - Attend all information sessions; - Share the experience with other youth, schools and the community at large via meetings, articles in local newspapers or interviews; - Note that Experiences Canada does not permit any travel alterations.
+All individual participants (Youth and Chaperones) must accompany the group including departure and return travel; - If your child requires any special needs while on exchange, fill out the appropriate medical forms provided from the group organizer, speak with the group organizer about your child, and speak with the family who will be hosting your child.
 If you have been selected to host a child with special needs, speak to the parents prior to the child staying with you.
 Develop a strong rapport with family.
 Ensure that all safety measures will be taken to ensure the health and safety of the participant is the number one priority. - Complete the Post-Exchange surveys;